Nalanda Institute for Contemplative Science

 The curriculum integrates timeless contemplative skills with contemporary breakthroughs in neuroscience, positive psychology, and integrative medicine, and is taught in a secular, experiential learning format that is not faith-based but is compatible with all faiths, including atheism/agnosticism.

 This training is for anyone wishing a comprehensive training method for building resilience, including living mindfully and compassionately; cultivating well-being, and transforming stress while helping others.
 Our research has shown that it is especially effective at building resilience in people with higher levels of chronic stress, such as people facing major illness or trauma, health providers, humanitarian aid workers, caregivers and teachers.

 Research studies conducted at the University Hospitals of Columbia and Cornell with women recovering from breast cancer treatment found that the Nalanda Institute Compassion-Based Resilience Training improves quality of life, reduces biomarkers of stress, lowers social emotional and role stress, enhances overall functioning and resilience, and markedly decreases post-traumatic symptoms including intrusive thinking and traumatic avoidance.

 This training consists of eight weekly modules that introduce and teach mindfulness, insight, compassion, imagery, and breath-energy work:

-Module 2.
-Stopping Reactive Habits with Mindful Sensitivity
+Module II: Stopping Reactive Habits with Mindful Sensitivity

-Module 3.
-Breaking Free of Confusion with Open Awareness
+Module III: Breaking Free of Stress with Mindful Awareness

-Module 4.
-Mindful Insight: The Lifelong Path of Self-Healing
+Module IV: Mindful Insight: The Lifelong Path of Self-Healing

 All classes are held live online via Zoom.